skedgeme/wrecker/README.md

 There are plenty of HTTP profilers in existence, `wrk`, `ab`, `JMeter`, etc. Most profilers provide some facility for scripting and using the responses of the previous requests.
 However, the scripting facility is usually weak and difficult to use.

 `wreck` is designed from the ground up for scripting complex API interactions.
-Benchmarks are built using `wreq`, along with the full benefits of using Haskell.
+Benchmarks can utilize a `wreq` interface, along with the full benefits of using Haskell.

 ### Quick Start